loopandlearn/news/docs/edition/2025-10-15.md

 Loop 3.8.1 was released on 23 September 2025; see details [here](https://github.com/LoopKit/LoopWorkspace/releases/tag/v3.8.1).

 * Fixes the designed behavior of tapping on the bolus line to automatically replace the recommended value with zero
-* Add updates to DanaKit
+* Adds updates to DanaKit
 * Restores going to Dexcom G6 app (for users of G6) when tapping on glucose in main screen
 * Additional translations added